fanyuuwang/fanyuuwang.github.io/content/_index.md

 Prior to this, I obtained my Master of Software Engineering degree from Jiangnan University under the supervision of Prof. Zhenping Xie, and my Bachelor of Science from Dalian Maritime University.

-My primary research interests focus on **LLMs-driven Requirement Engineering** and **interpretable deep learning methods in Natural Language Processing**.
+My primary research interests focus on **LLMs-Driven Software Quality Assurance based on Requirements Engineering** and **Rule-based AI Safety and Reasoning**.

 # 🔥 News {#news}